syncfusion-content/ej2-grid-docs/ej2-javascript/grid/grouping/grouping.md

 ### Expand or collapse selected grouped row

-Expanding or collapsing selected grouped rows in a Syncfusion javascript Grid involves implementing the functionality to expand or collapse grouped records programatically.
+Expanding or collapsing selected grouped rows in a Syncfusion ##Platform_Name## Grid involves implementing the functionality to expand or collapse grouped records programatically.

 To enable the expand and collapse functionality for grouped rows in a grid, you can utilize the [expandCollapseRows](../..api/grid/group/#expandcollapserows) method.
 This method is designed to handle two scenarios such as expanding collapsed grouped records and collapsing expanded grouped records.